Ontario Immigrant Nominee Program (OINP)

 • Full-time (minimum of 30 hours per week), paid, permanent position with an indeterminate duration from an employer in Ontario;

-• In a Skill Type 0, A or B level of the National Occupation Classification;
+• In TEER Category 0, 1, 2 or 3 of the National Occupation Classification;

 • The wage being offered must meet or be above the low wage level for that occupation, in the specific region of Ontario where the applicant will be working;